ScilifelabDataCentre/Anubis/README.md

 $ add2virtualenv $PWD   # To add the top Anubis dir to Python path.
 $ setvirtualenvproject  # To make this dir the default when doing 'workon'.
 ```

-The installation of a virtual environment system is not documented here.

 Within the virtual environment, download and install the required
 Python packages from PyPi: